ibm-garage/node-garage-utils/README.md

 The recognized options:

-- **baseLogger**: The parent for middleware-created loggers.
+- **parentLogger**: The parent for middleware-created loggers.
 Default: the default `logger` instance.
 - **reqLevel**: The level at which to log requests.
 One of the 6 recognized level names, or false to disable request logging.
 Default: "info".
 - **resLevel**: The level at which to log responses.
 One of the 6 recognized level names, or false